 Referees the biggest worry for finals football

-Jared Waerea Hargreaves is sent off by referee Matt Checchin.
+Jared Waerea Hargreaves discusses life with Matt Cecchin.
 (AAP Image/Action Photographics, Renee McKay)

 September has brought with it a lot of things.
 Father’s Day, the first day of spring and unfortunately over recent days bush fires have sprung up across New South Wales.